-Dr. Laurence O'Connor is a specialist in urology (urinary tract disease).
-He works in Stillwater, MN, Woodbury, MN, and Saint Paul, MN.
-Patient ratings for Dr. O'Connor average 5.0 stars out of 5.
-Dr. O'Connor takes several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-He attended Weill Cornell Medical College for medical school and subsequently trained at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College for residency.
-Dr. O'Connor's hospital/clinic affiliations include HealthPartners Woodbury Clinic, Regions Hospital, and HealthPartners Regions Specialty Clinics.
+Dr. Laurence O'Connor's medical specialty is urology (urinary tract disease).
+Patient reviews placed him at an average of 5.0 stars out of 5.
+Dr. O'Connor is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+His education and training includes medical school at Weill Cornell Medical College and residency at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.
+Dr. O'Connor is affiliated with HealthPartners Woodbury Clinic, Regions Hospital, and HealthPartners Regions Specialty Clinics.

 Conditions / Treatments

 Medicare Patient Insurance Eligibility

 The specialty of urology focuses on the structures of the body that produce urine and remove it from the body, such as the kidneys, ureters, bladder, and urethra.
 Since related structures in men are responsible for both reproduction and the transportation of urine, urologists specialize in men’s sexual health in addition to disorders of the urinary tract.
 Urologists treat both men and women, as well as patients ranging in age from newborn to elderly.